 "Sorry," he said quickly.
 Kurama, always ready to take one for the team, scurried away to intercept the woman before she could intercept all three of them, but by the looks they were getting while she spoke to Kurama, it was obvious that he wasn't going to be spared any inquiries about them.

-The reception was happened in a quaint restaurant with a porch and a garden.
+The reception happened in a quaint restaurant with a porch and a garden.
 While Makoto and Kuwabara waited to go inside and be seated, a few of the other guests had approached them to ask from which side of the family they came and if they were a couple.
 Kuwabara had turned beet red at the latter question, and Makoto had felt the need to intervene because Kuwabara was being unintentionally loud in his adamant denial of a romantic involvement.
 He even mentioned another girl in his defense.
 Makoto thought his crush on Yukina was cute and completely understandable.

 When the Hatanakas arrived with their sons in tow, Makoto was first alerted of their presence by her finely-tuned Kurama radar, but it would have been made obvious anyway by the wave of youki that washed over the place and made the garden livelier, and when she looked at the early autumn flowers, they seemed to be blooming stronger and more colorful than before.
-Kuwabara noticed it as well, having been on the receiving end of it quite often back when he and Kurama trained together.
+Kuwabara noticed it as well, having been on the receiving end of that energy quite often back when he and Kurama trained together.
 Upon looking at Kurama, he put on an innocent smile and said something to his mother, who walked towards Kuwabara and Makoto promptly.

 She was radiant, and not in a metaphorical sense.
 The dying, fraying aura that Makoto had first met nine months prior now shone with its own light, warmer than ever, and she thought she saw once again how someone like Kurama had decided to cast away his old life to stay by her side.
 Shirori Minamino – no, it was Hatanaka now – was like a beacon whose light made you feel like you were better just by getting touched by it.